LeoLi225/LDY/README.md

 We were introduced to markdown as a simple yet effective method in creating a guide.

-Though we were exposed to Markdown in other classes, it was to change one or two lines of text to input our name and student number.
+Our prior knowledge to Markdown was limited.
+We only edited Markdown documents to input our name and student id.
 To write an entire guide with markdown required some trial and error to understand the syntax and formatting.

 ### Learning Best Practices for Web Writing